marekhudyma/marekhudyma.github.io/_posts/2019-10-01-java-13-new-features.md

 # Syntax features

 ##[JEP 355: Text Blocks (Preview)](https://openjdk.java.net/jeps/355)
-The preview feature is multi-line Strings.
+The preview feature has multi-line Strings.
 In the past storing `JSON` as String required a lot of escaping like:
 ```java
 String JSON = "{\"version\": 13,\"language\": \"java\"}";
 ```
-With this feature, we can use multi-line Strings without need to escape double quotes or to add a carriage return:
+With this feature, we can use multi-line Strings without needing to escape double quotes or to add a carriage return:
 ```java
 String JSON2 = """
 {